 The German construction sector is growing at a slower pace than in recent years.
 But there are positive signs in the Netherlands and Spain where the hardest times are over, as these two countries showed improvement throughout the whole of 2014.
 France and Italy are not recovering as fast as expected in earlier quarters, so a lot of architects in these two countries have been struggling throughout 2014.

-The British market keeps on improving, although at a slightly slower pace than expected in previous quarters.
+keeps on improving, although at a slightly slower pace than expected in previous quarters.
 One of the reasons for this is that the building permits for residential building have decreased compared to last quarter, the non-residential building permits are more or less stable and all confidence indicators show a slight decrease (2 of 3 still positive).
 Nevertheless there are signals that one should be careful about being too euphoric: the last three quarters clearly show a fair number of architects who expect an empty order book in the next 12 months

-The German market has seen a steady positive development among the German architects.
+has seen a steady positive development among the German architects.
 In the second semester of 2014 both the German order book and turnover development were positive again but the growth was smaller than the growth in previous semesters.
 This means that there are fewer architects seeing improvement in their order books and turnover, it is rather steady or slightly diminishing.
 There are however some indicators which may lead to some concerns: two confidence indicators (consumer and industrial) have slightly declined for two quarters in a row and the GDP growth rate was nearly zero in Q3 (the latest available).

-The French market is not showing any improvement.
+is not showing any improvement.
 There are much more French architects experiencing a decreasing order book than an increasing order book, where this quarter the difference is the largest in the recent years, even bigger than in Q3.
 The drops in the order book and turnover development in Q4 2014 are the biggest since Arch-Vision has started measuring which shows that the French situation is not improving.
 Other indicators are also showing more downward trends.
 Therefore Arch-Vision predicts that the French construction market will decrease in 2015 and will not recover before 2016